dhvakr/30DGCP-ChallengeLabs/Track1-CloudEngineering/6_Deploy-to-Kubernetes-in-Google-Cloud.md

 ```yaml
 kubectl edit deployment valkyrie-dev
 ```
-> *Press "i" to get into insert mode and change "replicas" from 1 to 3.
+> *Press "i" to get into insert mode and change "replicas" from 1 to 3 in start and end.
 Press "Esc" --> [type] ":wq" to exit Vim editor*

 **Task 5: Update the deployment with a new version of valkyrie-app**
 ```yaml